 Meetings are held on the 2nd Wednesday of each month from October through March.
-They are usually held at 10:00 a.m. at Fisher Hall of St. Andrews Episcopal Church on the corner of Bristol Road and Ojai Avenue, and always include a guest speaker of interest to club members.
-Some months members enjoy tours to public and private gardens and farms (check our calendar on our page “2017-2018 Programs”).
+They are usually held at 10:00 a.m. at Fisher Hall of St. Andrews Episcopal Church on the corner of Bristol Road and Ojai Avenue.
+We usually have guest speakers to educate us on important horticultural interests and concerns.
+Some months members enjoy tours to public and private gardens and farms.

-On November 29, 2017, members will gather at Chaparral Hall for a day of holiday wreath decorating.
-The sale of Christmas wreaths provides funding for future beautification projects, a student scholarship and funding of public gardens in the area.
+Typically in December, members gather at Chaparral Hall for a day of holiday wreath decorating.
+The sale of Christmas wreaths provides funding for future beautification projects, a student scholarship and funding of public garden improvements in the area.
 Because of “Wreath Day” there is no formal meeting in December.

 The OVGC ends its year with the May annual luncheon at a local Ojai restaurant.

 Besides Wreath Day and once-a-year Post Office flower arrangements, other activities of club members include:

 *Tea Tent flower arrangement for the Ojai Tennis Tournament

 *Serving as a Committee Chair or Board Member

 Annual Dues are $35.
 Your attendance as a guest at any regular meeting is welcome.